 I also did a calorie analysis of everything my child was eating.
 I am, after all, a dietitian.
 And I learned that he wasn’t eating all that many calories.
 Enough calories to live, but not always enough to grow.
 And of course he loved vegetables and fruit (the lowest calorie foods)!

 So, what do we do for those kids who are healthy, active, and not interested in eating.
+What high calorie foods for kids should we start buying?
 We make every single bite count and we use an eating routine..

 I made it my full time job (on the side of my other full time job) to make calorie-dense foods.
 I added calories to everything.